akshay-sr/CarND-Behavioral-Cloning/README.md

 I use `ReLU` layers to introduce nonlinearity.

-## Objective, Loss function and Hyper-Parameter tuning
+## Optimizer and loss metric

 * I used `Mean Squared Error` as a loss metric.
 It seemed like the right choice as the goal is to minimize the steering angle predictions.
 * The training and validation loss seemed to reduce rapidly in the initial 2 epochs of batch size 64 over the entire sample set, to about 0.0443 training and about 0.0202 validation.
     However, the weights on the model wouldn't be able to predict angles for all the scenarios of driving, very well.
 I ended up using 256 samples over 7 epochs and ended up with 0.0413 training loss and 0.0178 validation loss.
     Anymore and the loss wouldn't be lowered very much.
 It is also important to ensure the training loss doesn't go very close to 0 as it could signify overfitting.
-* I used an [`Adam`] optimizer and the learning rate wasn't tuned manually.
-Due to second order moments, it performs better than RMSProp which seems to be the other option that could be used as an optimizer.
+* `Adam` optimizer was used and thus a learning rate wasn't tuned manually.
+The learning rate is modified inversely proportional to the square of the gradients accumulated via an exponentially weighted moving average.
-* Adam has intrinsic benefits of RMSProp and hence is a better choice for this purpose.
+* It is seen as a variant on the combination of RMSProp and momentum.
+* Since it includes bias corrections for the first and second order moments to account for their initializations at the origin, it is a popular choice.
+* Although RMSProp incorporates the second-order momemtn estimate, it lacks the correction factor.
+  This causes it to have high bias early in training.

 ## Controlling Overfitting